 Where Does Our Data About Used Teslas and FSD Come From?

-As the #1 used Tesla site on the Internet with the #1 EV Instant Cash Offer program, we see thousands of data points every month related to the difference between asking prices, sold prices, and purchase prices—both in the private market and wholesale market.
+As the #1 used Tesla site on the Internet, we see many data points every month related to the difference between asking prices, sold prices, and purchase prices—both in the private market and wholesale market.

-We aggregate and analyze this data in a variety of ways, to help sellers understand how to get the most for their used Tesla, and to help buyers to understand how to get the best value on a used Tesla.
+We aggregate and analyze this data in a variety of ways, to help buyers and sellers understand the market.

 What About EAP?
 Does That Add Value to a Used Tesla?